 Massage Therapy Can Help Lower Blood Pressure & Control Stress

 In a recent study in the International Journal of Preventive Medicine, researchers concluded massage therapy could serve as an effective intervention in controlling blood pressure in pre-hypertensive women.
 The study showed that the immediate results of lowered blood pressure lasted up to 72 hours after massage.
 FULL STUDY »

 A separate study in the same publication had similar findings; those that received regular Swedish massage therapy over a period of four weeks had significantly lower blood pressure than those who did not have a massage.
 FULL STUDY »

 Massage Therapy for Reduced Pain, Anxiety and Muscular Tension in Cardiac Surgery Patients

-Research published in The Journal of Thoracic and Cardiovascular Surgery5 indicates that massage therapy can significantly reduce pain, anxiety and muscular tension, as well as enhance relaxation and satisfaction after cardiac surgery.
-The American Massage Therapy Association acknowledges that cardiac surgery recovery is a very crucial time a patient must endure and this study further suggests that massage therapy can be a useful aid in making the road to recovery an easier journey.
-Read more »
+Research published in The Journal of Thoracic and Cardiovascular Surgery indicates that massage therapy can significantly reduce pain, anxiety and muscular tension, as well as enhance relaxation and satisfaction after cardiac surgery, as noted in a previous Research Roundup.
+FULL STUDY »